tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 * Students should pair off, choose one of the FinTech companies on the list, and then conduct their research.

-* Students will have 30 minutes to develop their case studies, and 2 to 3 minutes to present their reports.
+* Students will have 30 minutes to develop their case studies, and two to three minutes to present their reports.

 Slack out the [case study examples](https://github.com/coding-boot-camp/FinTech-Lesson-Plans/tree/master/01-Lesson-Plans/01-Intro-to-FinTech/3/Activities/04-Stu_Group_Case_Study/Resources) to the class for reference.
 Get them excited!
 This activity is a great opportunity for students to combine what they've learned technically (command line and git) as well as conceptually (FinTech domains) to produce a company analysis.